biggerleb/Desktop-Simulator/README.md

 # Desktop Simulator
-A web app that visually imitate desktop functionality
+Web app that visually imitate desktop functionality
 ### What can you do:
 * Create files and folders via menu in top-right window corner
 * Create files and folders by right-clicking somewhere in the free desktop space